ahicks92/fastnet/specification.md

 ##Transports##

-A transport is a method for moving packets from one destination to another.
+A transport is a bidirectional method for moving packets from a sender to a receiver.
-Transports must have the following characteristics.

-- An ordered transport must guarantee that, if packets arrive, they arrive in order.

-- An incorruptible transport must guarantee that, if packets arrive, they match the sent packet.

-- A reliable transport must guarantee that packets arrive if sent.
-Reliable transports must be ordered and incorruptible transports.

-- A connection-based transport must handle all logic of forming and keeping a connection open.
-This specification refers to transports which are not connection-based as connectionless.

-All implementations must provide at least the TCP and UDP transports.
-The TCP transport must be reliable and connection-based.
-The UDp transport must be unordered, unreliable, and connectionless.
-Over IPV4, UDP's built-in checksum is optional.
-To this end, UDP must also be corruptible.

-Every transport must advertise the maximum packet size it supports in a way that allows the user of the implementation to obtain the value.
-Every transport must support a maximum packet size of at least 4096 bytes.
-Note that Fastnet will perform packet MTU discovery.
+Fastnet requires that the maximum packet size of the transport be greater than or equal to 500 bytes and guarantees that it will never send a packet over this size.

 ##Basic Packet Format##